galizin/xlsb2csv/README.md

 # xlsb2csv
 convert xlsb data to csv based on protocol revision 12.2 (see "[MS-XLSB]: Excel (.xlsb) Binary File Format" below)

+depends on .net Framework 4.5 or higher for zip functionality

 references to information used in this project:

 pyxlsb (https://github.com/willtrnr/pyxlsb)